sgmurphy/wordpress-plugins/sg-cachepress/readme.txt

 ## Data Collection ##

-By default the plugin collects the information [listed here](https://www.siteground.com/kb/what-information-wp-plugins-collect).
+Collection of technical data is optional and is [listed here](https://www.siteground.com/kb/what-information-wp-plugins-collect).
 This data is collected only for technical analysis, improvements and the possibility to contact the plugin user in case urgent issues need to be fixed (for example a critical security release that needs to be communicated to site owners).
-The plugin user may opt out from the WP admin from the collection of this data, but we do not recommend this, as it may negatively impact the plugin performance.
+The plugin user can manage their preferences within the WP admin to control the collection of technical data.
+We advise opting in for this data collection, as it can enhance the plugin's performance.
 You may find more information on data collection in our [Plugins Privacy Notice](https://www.siteground.com/viewtos/siteground_plugins_privacy_notice).

 ## Credits ##